danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 This is a simple "drill-down" file browser in the app's Document's folder.
 Stuff in here is sandboxed between app versions.
 Simply navigate to patches or scene folders to run them.
 A "Now Playing" nav button will take you back to the Scene View for the currently playing patch/scene.

 It only displays folders and supported file types.
-File type icons will be added in the future.
+File type icons represent the supported files & scene folder types & certian scene types include a thumbnail image & author subtitle.

 You can delete items by swiping right to show the delete button.
-Moving, copying, & renaming files/folders may be added in the future.
+Moving, copying, mass deletion, & renaming files/folders is available via the Edit button.

 The default layout is: